How Hard Is It To Start a Business

 You just started your business and the money is going to start rolling in.
 You are going to meet the CEO of Coca-Cola and sign a huge deal, right?
 I wish that were the case.
 There are going to be businesses that generate profit overnight and become the instant billionaires you read about or see on the Today show.
 It does happen, but I will tell you that it does not work that way for the majority.

-In the very beginning of my first business, my business partner and I scraped by.
+At the very beginning of my first business, my business partner and I scraped by.
 Working out of my garage, eating Ramen noodles, and living like college kids again (hard to do with 3 & 4 kids).
 Any additional income went back to the business, trying to get it to grow.
 If we were lucky the mortgage got paid, food bought, utilities and internet checks written.
-Now, what do we have left over to advertise and keep the business running?
-I have talked to many business owners from all over that have sold their homes and moved back to their parents home to save cash.
+Now, what do we have leftover to advertise and keep the business running?
+I have talked to many business owners from all over that have sold their homes and moved back to their parents’ home to save cash.
 Definitely, something you hope not to happen.

 If you think that starting your business is going to generate tons of cash right off the bat, you’re crazy and probably starting your business for the wrong reason.
 “You have to live like most won’t, in order to live like most can’t”.
 Profit is a long-term goal, but the profit can be tremendous and make all the hard work worth it.

 This is one of the things that I dread about owning a business (to this day).
 I am not a salesperson, I know that and if you are, good for you.
 It is a great skill to have.
 I have had to learn how to network and ask for sales.
 I have learned along the way, but it makes me more nervous than public speaking.